MichaelCurrin/unicron/README.md

     $ ./unicron.py --verbose
     2020-01-06 12:22:00 INFO:unicron hello.sh - Success.
     ```
 4. Scheduling - add a command to the _crontab_ file.
+Here run every 30 minutes and only send mail if at least one job fails (since verbose flag is omitted).
     ```bash
     $ crontab -e
     ```